Zarrylon/Interpreter/README.md

 # Interpreter
 ## Description:
-Implemented a basic interpretetor with lexical (lexer) and synxtax (parser) analyses of a custom programming language SIGNAL.
+Implemented a lexical analyzer and parser for a custom programming language SIGNAL.

 Lexer:
-* Classifies keywords, delimiters, constants and Identifiers.
-Stores their positions (row, column) and assigns unique IDs.
+* Classifies keywords, delimiters, constants and identifiers.
+Stores positions (row, column) and assigns unique IDs.
 * Build tables with the stored information.
 * Ignores whitespaces, new lines, tabulations and comments.
 * Detects and handles errors.